rohinibarla/writing-108/docs/005-goal-oriented-habits.md

 Finally felt like, it's ok, let it take more days, write daily an article every day.
 Just make sure you write one today.
 I am clear in my head that this will lead to the best things that I could create.
 And I will feel joyful in creating these on a daily basis.

 Rest In Peace, goal-oriented habits.

+This does not mean you should not have goals.
+You can have goals, but don't orient your actions with goals.
+Have goals, create a plan oriented towards a process.